-Using household survey data I estimate a model of consumer loan choice and default behavior.
-I show that households are sorted into different lenders, with higher income and education being positively associated with choosing Bank loans and negatively associated with other lenders.
-Debt amounts increase with income, unemployment risk and wage volatility, providing evidence that consumer debt is used to smooth income shocks.
-Also, debt amounts increase with household size and are quadratic in age, resembling the life-cycle consumption profile.
-Default behavior decreases with income and increases with higher indebtedness, unemployment and wage risk, confirming the role of adverse selection.
+Using household survey data I estimate a model of consumer loan access, lender choice and default behavior.
+Households are sorted into different lenders, with higher income and education being associated with bank lending.
+Families with no demand for debt have low unemployment and wage risk.
+Also, debt amounts are quadratic in age and increase with unemployment risk, wage volatility and household size, which may be motivated by consumption smoothing of life-cycle and income shocks.
+Default behavior decreases with income and increases with higher indebtedness, health shocks, unemployment and wage risk, confirming there is imperfect screening of individual risk.